Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Evaluation Methodology

 \subsubsection{Linear Probe}

 LP is a widely adopted technique to evaluate representation quality by measuring the linear separability of features extracted from a trained network.
 In this protocol, a single linear layer is appended to the pre-trained feature extractor, the weights of which remain frozen.
 This linear layer is subsequently trained to perform a binary classification task, distinguishing between normal and anomalous states.
 For input acoustic signal $x$, feature representation $h$ is extracted as defined in Section~\ref{sec3}.
 Consequently, $h$ corresponds to the reconstruction error of the AE, the penultimate layer output for classification and contrastive learning, or the concatenated features for source separation.
+In the shared-backbone configuration, $h$ consistently denotes the EfficientNet-Lite backbone embedding for all proxy tasks, as described in Section~\ref{sec:shared_backbone}.
 Formally, we define the feature vector as $h=F(x)$.
-Subsequently, this vector is passed through the linear classifier to yield logits $\mathbf{z}$, as defined below.
+Subsequently, this vector is passed through the linear classifier to obtain logits $\mathbf{z}$, as defined below.

 where $\mathbf{W}$ and $\mathbf{b}$ denote the weight matrix and the bias vector of the linear layer, respectively.
 These parameters are updated during the classifier training phase.
 Training is conducted using a subset of the evaluation data containing both normal and anomalous samples, to minimize the cross-entropy loss function defined as